cgcardona/tellurstori-postman-collection/README.md

 ## Conclusion

 This README provides a basic guide to importing and using the TellUrStori POSTMAN collection.
 For more detailed information, refer to Postman's official documentation or the specific documentation for the TellUrStori API.

----

-This Markdown file can be created by simply copying the text into a new file named `README.md` in your project's root directory.
-This will serve as a comprehensive guide for anyone needing to work with the TellUrStori Postman collection.
-If there are more specific features or configurations unique to TellUrStori that should be included, feel free to adjust the instructions accordingly!